 Yellowstone's grizzly bears were removed from the Endangered Species List in 2017.
 The announcement by the U.S. Department of Interior to delist the bears was met with mixed responses.
 Is this a conservation success story, or a decision that will lead to the bears' decline?

-The National Park Service (NPS) notes that the grizzly population in the Greater Yellowstone Ecosystem has grown from 136 in 1975, when the grizzly was listed as a threatened species, to 700 individuals today.
+The National Park Service (NPS) notes the grizzly population in the Greater Yellowstone Ecosystem has grown from 136 in 1975, when the grizzly was listed as a threatened species, to 700 individuals today.

-"Scientists think the Yellowstone area population is recovered and may have reached its capacity for resident grizzlies," states NPS.
+"Scientists think the Yellowstone area population is recovered and may have reached its capacity for resident grizzlies," according to the NPS.

-However, conservationists worry that the delisting will lead to the creature's decline.
-Montana, Idaho and Wyoming will have responsibility for bears outside of Yellowstone National Park, which includes decisions about what to do with nuisance bears and whether or not to allow hunting of grizzlies.
-Management plans, especially in regards to hunting, will have significant impact over populations of grizzlies outside the park.
-Conservationists also point out that climate change-induced fluctuations in the Greater Yellowstone ecosystem means the future of these bears is uncertain, and maintaining federal protections will be of critical importance in the coming years as available food sources and suitable habitat shift.
+Conservationists worried that delisting would lead to the creature's decline, however.
+They also point out that climate change-induced fluctuations in the Greater Yellowstone ecosystem means the future of these bears is uncertain, and maintaining federal protections will be of critical importance in the coming years as available food sources and suitable habitat shift.

 "Grizzly bears are the slowest-reproducing mammal on the planet, and a population decline can take decades to reverse," Derek Goldman of the Endangered Species Coalition writes in a statement emailed to NPR.